 How has the current pandemic affected your restaurant?

-The current pandemic is not good for business of course and the long term repercussions of the pandemic are tough questions for most cosmopolitan restaurants.
+The current pandemic is not good for the business of course and the long-term repercussions of the pandemic are tough questions for most cosmopolitan restaurants.

 What is the one food trend you wish would go away?